 You can turn your property's value into community good by making a gift of real estate to the Kalamazoo Community Foundation.
 You can continue to live in and fully enjoy your home (or vacation property) as long as you like while giving the future ownership of it to the Community Foundation.
 This is called a Retained Life Estate.
 The gift of the "remainder interest" is a charitable contribution in the year the gift arrangement is made, which may result in a substantial income tax charitable deduction.
 When the life tenancy terminates, the Community Foundation becomes the owner of the property.
 The proceeds of the property's sale may be used to establish a fund at the Community Foundation, or add to an existing fund.

 Our Gift Acceptance Policy is available upon request.
-To receive a copy, call 269.381.4416 or contact any member of our Donor Relations Team.
+To receive a copy, call 269.381.4416 or contact any member of our Philanthropic Services & Development team.

 Establishing a fund at the Kalamazoo Community Foundation is an easy way to invest in our community.